gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 [Cloud-to-device](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-messages-c2d) messages for one-way notifications to the device app.

-This lab will cover Azure Iot Device Twins and Direct Methods.
+This lab will cover Azure IoT Device Twins and Direct Methods.

 ---